 Source: Sprout Social

-Hashtags are typically included in the caption or comments of your Instagram post as a way to organize your content on by topic – think of them as keywords that people would use to search for your post.
-It also adds context to your content.
+Hashtags are typically included in the caption or comments of your Instagram post as a way to organize your content by topic – think of them as keywords that people would use to search for your post.
+It also adds context to your content, when you use the right Instagram hashtag strategy.
 If you add a hashtag to a public post, the post will show up when someone searches for that specific hashtag.
-(Instagram)

-There are two main types of hashtags that are used on Instagram – I’ll let our expert explain them:
+There are two main types of hashtags that are used on Instagram – I’ll let our expert explain them via the following Instagram hashtag strategy guide:

 1) Branded hashtags